SpaceXpanse/Roadmap/README.md

 ☑ Pre-alpha version of SpaceXpanse Metaverse Simulator

 ## 2023 Q1
+☐ SpaceXpanse Programming Library /libspex/ Release
-☐ Putting online Minimum Viable Product /MVP/ to visualize the ideas
+☐ Putting online Minimum Viable Product /MVP/ to visualize the idea
-☐ SpaceXpanse ID Release
+☐ New ROD coin explorer with API
-☐ SpaceXpanse Interface Layer Release
+☐ Major SpaceXpanse Metaverse Simulator expansion pack
+☐ First major marketing campaign to promote the projects further
 ☐ Complete the initial project's documentation

 ## 2023 Q2
+☐ Alpha version of SpaceXpanse Metaverse Simulator
+☐ SpaceXpanse Digital Identification /SpeXID/ Release
+☐ Listing ROD at some major exchange/s

+## 2023 Q3
 ☐ Writing Yellowpaper with technical information to explain it in details
-☐ Adding Docker files to the source to make starting nodes in containers possible
-☑ Pre-alpha version of SpaceXpanse Metaverse Simulator
-☐ Closed alpha version of the SpaceXpanse: Wanderers

-## 2023 Q3
+☐ Mobile wallet
 ☐ Consulting with an attorney office with experience in Crypto
-☐ Mobile wallet

 ## 2023 Q4

-☐ Beta version of SpaceXpanse Metaverse Simulator
+☐ Closed Alpha version of SpaceXpanse: Wanderers
-☐ Source code audit by a third-party entity
+☐ Registering a non-profit entity
-☐ Official launch of the projects
+☐ Second major marketing campaign to promote the projects further

 ## 2024 Q1
 ☐ Blockchain Decentralized DNS Release